-And to explain the fact that professional articles do not get read: with the present system of managing science, we don't read other people's articles: we have to save time somewhere so that we can write our own articles.
-The approach proposed by colleague Zrzavý, that we read only articles in which our own name appears (I hope that
+And to explain the fact that scientific papers are not read: with the present system of managing science, we don't read other people's articles: we have to save time somewhere in order to write our own articles.
+The approach proposed by my colleague Zrzavý, that we read only articles in which our own name, appears in the list of literature (I hope that

-I understood him correctly and that he didn't mean articles in which his name appears) so far seems to me to be too radical.
+I understood him correctly and that he didn't mean articles in which his name appears in the list of literature) so far seems to me to be too radical.

 Authors who are capable of explicating on the knowledge and theory of their field in a form that is comprehensible to the general public are not greatly respected by their colleagues.
-It is not important whether they also produce their own good-quality scientific results or not - if someone simultaneously writes successful popular scientific books, it is immediately obvious to everyone
+It is not important whether they also produce their own good-quality scientific results or not - if someone simultaneously writes successful popular scientific books, it is immediately obvious to everyone (namely everyone that is not capable of this - and that is most of us) that he must be a complete professional imbecile.3